Frequently Asked Questions

 Yes, the planning permission requires that one member of the household must be over 50.
 We aim to have a wide spread of ages from 50 upwards.

-There are currently 30 full members in 22 households.
-There are three apartments currently unreserved.
+There are currently 24 full members in 18 households.
+There are seven apartments currently unreserved.

 We expect that members will continue to further their knowledge of cohousing and get to know the area into which they will move.
 They are expected to contribute to building the community, to attend meetings (unless they live a very long way away), and engage with our online communication system.